 Netflix Series & Movies – How Hollywood Knows What to Make!

 So, what is Netflix and how does it know what genres appeal to people and why?
 There are hundreds of thousands of hours of Netflix series & movie content.
 Netflix has very specific algorithms to measure what people are watching and why.
 It allows them to manage their content and point people in the direction of genres they think they may be interested in.
 This translates to Netflix retaining your patronage because they are virtually doing all your choices for you.
 To understand how people look for content, they came up with over 76,000 micro-genres.
-They assess the genre descriptions, isolate their keywords and went on to build their own self-engineered genre generator.
+They assess the genre descriptions, isolate their keywords and went on to build their own self-engineered genre generate.

 The Hollywood Framework